José Ramos-Horta: First election to presidency (2007)

 In an interview with Al Jazeera broadcast on 22 February 2007, Ramos-Horta said that he would run for president in the April 2007 election.
 On 25 February 2007, Ramos-Horta formally announced his candidacy.
 He received the support of Gusmão, who was not running for re-election.
-In an interview with Global South Development Magazine, Ramos-Horta revealed that Mahatma Gandhi was his greatest hero.
+In an interview with Global South Development Magazine, Ramos-Horta said that Mahatma Gandhi was his greatest hero.

 In the first round of the election, held on 9 April, Ramos-Horta took second place with 21.81% of the vote; he and Fretilin candidate Francisco Guterres, who took first place, then participated in the second round of the election in May.
-The full results of the runoff elections were made public by East Timor's National Electoral Committee spokeswoman, Maria Angelina Sarmento, on 11 May, and Ramos-Horta won with 69.18% of the vote.
+The full results of the runoff elections were made public by Timor-Leste's National Electoral Committee spokeswoman, Maria Angelina Sarmento, on 11 May, and Ramos-Horta won with 69.18% of the vote.

-He was inaugurated as President of East Timor in a ceremony at the parliament house in Dili on 20 May 2007.
+He was inaugurated as President of Timor-Leste in a ceremony at the parliament house in Dili on 20 May 2007.
 He had resigned as Prime Minister the day before and was succeeded by Estanislau da Silva.